 In August 2016, a family of refugees from the Democratic Republic of Congo was legally resettled in St. Petersburg and they soon registered in our parish.
 After escaping the Congo, where there has been a civil war, they lived in a refugee camp for several years before being vetted and allowed to come to the US.
 The family included a mother, father and five children ages newborn to 8.
-They are now expecting their sixth child!
+They recently welcomed a sixth child!
 They are practicing Catholics, attend Mass at our parish each weekend, and all of the children are baptized and the older children are participating in our Faith Formation program.

 Since then, many more refugees, about 90 in all, of many different faiths, have also come to the Saint Petersburg area.
-The outreach efforts at Saint Mary Our Lady of Grace have become an interfaith ministry of mercy and justice!
-We partner with Daystar Life Center and Catholic Relief Services to provide for immediate needs and to help our friends work toward self-sufficiency.
+The outreach efforts at Saint Mary Our Lady of Grace have become an interfaith ministry of mercy and justice.
+We partner with Daystar Life Center to provide for immediate needs and to help our friends work toward self-sufficiency.

 Sew Much Hope Project

 For our service to these refugees, Saint Mary's has received two recognition awards from GCJFCS: The Human Spirit Award and the Community Partner Appreciation Award.
 As a community partner, we offer assistance in line with our beliefs in the dignity of every human person, and in the spirit of solidarity.
-We have also received two CRS Mini Grants from our diocese, each for $1000: one in 2017 and one in 2018.
+We have also received three CRS Mini Grants from our diocese, each for $1000: one in 2017, 2018 and one in 2019.
 Please read more about our Mini Grant success story, Uwera, below.